 Consequently, I consider myself a writer of "pastiche" (which is the scholastic term) rather than "fanfiction."
 See my ranter's essay of A WRITER'S MELTDOWN: A HOPELESS OUTLOOK ON FANDOM that detail my creative process and reasons why I consider myself an "unconventional" writer for the "unconventional" fan.
 Critiques, reviews, and comments are always welcomed and enjoyed.
 I do my best to answer everyone because I am always appreciative of anything I receive.
 Thank you.

-• 01 October 2013: Posted: Chapter II: "The Woman" of THE GREAT MOUSE DETECTIVE: THE CASE OF THE OUTWITTED DETECTIVE.
+• 06 September 2014: Posted: Chapter V: "Absolute Pin" of THE GREAT MOUSE DETECTIVE: THE CASE OF THE OUTWITTED DETECTIVE.

 Written in conjunction with my friend Lady Jekyll, based on the 2010 reboot of Nightmare on Elm Street by Platinum Dunes, along with numerous references to the Robert Englund franchise, it details the life and times of Freddy Krueger, a gardener at a suburban preschool discovered to be a serial paedophile, before his "death" by the hands of the parents of Springwood.

 • 30% - Chapter VIII: "Speak of the Devil (and He Doth Appear)" — Forty-five years ago, Sister Mary Helena (Amanda Krueger) works at East Wing Tower of St. Dymphna's Psychiatric Hospital (before events made it into a Catholic school), which housed the most violent and dangerous wards.
 (Planned for August/September 2013, depends on completion.)